 That said, ran into a 7-11 for bottled water and snacks after check-in.
 Fewer folks speak English here and we were confronted with our very first translation fail of the trip.
 When asked if we wanted a bag, we said yes, but I guess there’s a bag tax that can only be paid in cash… which we didn’t have yet.
 Fortunately, a random customer helped us out and we just went bagless.
 7-11 is one of a few places in Taiwan that accepts Apple Pay.
 (Everywhere in HK took it.)
 There are a lot of places that don’t take cash at all or Apple Pay, but use the Taiwan Card, which is similar to the Octopus Card, I guess.

 Taiwan is super green (obviously), but at the moment, there seems to be more green downtown than in Hong Kong.
 We are located directly across from a city park, though.
 We’ll see as we do some sightseeing with our big day in Taipei.
-After a good night’s sleep!
+The interesting thing about our visit here is that I wasn’t initially super keen, but after doing a little research, I think I could spend a week in Taiwan just exploring.
 I’ll keep you posted.

 A Day In Taipei